Andrey-Ryba/Djarvis/README.md

 This project is an implementation of a voice-controlled AI assistant, inspired by the Jarvis system from the Iron Man universe.
 While the original idea was sparked by a tutorial from Howdyho, this version is a complete overhaul.
 I have rewritten the core logic and developed custom AI solutions for speech interaction to make the system more flexible and "intelligent."

-The project was completed and successfully defended with an Excellent (A+) grade in March 2025 as part of my 11th-grade final project activity.
+The project was completed and successfully defended with an Excellent (A+) grade in March 2025 as part of my school final project activity.

 🚀 Key Features

-Custom Speech Recognition (STT): Developed using modern AI frameworks to accurately capture and process my voice commands.
+- Custom Speech Recognition (STT): Developed using modern AI frameworks to accurately capture and process my voice commands.

-Custom Speech Synthesis (TTS): A unique AI model created to synthesize a natural-sounding voice for Jarvis.
+- Custom Speech Synthesis (TTS): A unique AI model created to synthesize a natural-sounding voice for Jarvis.

-Optimized Core Logic: The entire codebase was rewritten from scratch to improve response speed and task handling.
+- Optimized Core Logic: The entire codebase was rewritten from scratch to improve response speed and task handling.

-Real-Life Application: The system was demonstrated in practice during the project defense, performing real-time tasks.
+- Real-Life Application: The system was demonstrated in practice during the project defense, performing real-time tasks.

 🛠 Tech Stack
 - Language: Python